Immigrant health care in the United States: Lack of health insurance

+Having health insurance is one of the first steps for an older immigrant to access health services in the new country.
 Lack of health insurance has been cited as a major reason behind immigrants' low usage of the United States health care services.
 The Survey of Income and Program Participation (SIPP) indicated that in 2002, 13.4% of native-born citizens were not insured compared to 43.8% of foreign-born adults.
+In order to be eligible for Medicare Parts A and B, individuals must be citizens of the United States or an LPR, also known as "green card" holders, in the United States with 5 years of continuous residence in the country.

 Reasons for lack of insurance vary, but the findings of a 2005 study suggest that personal characteristics as well as the types of jobs immigrants have factor largely into the lack of coverage.
 There is a high concentration of immigrants in low-paying jobs and other jobs that do not offer health insurance.
 Personal characteristics that stem from structural obstacles include education; both immigrants and native-born citizens who have lower levels of education tend to be uninsured.
 High uninsured rates are also often correlated with greater difficulties in accessing and retaining insurance.
+Because of the eligibility criteria for Medicare, late-life immigrants are much less likely to have Medicare, more likely to have Medicaid, and less likely to have a regular source of care compared to their native-born and early-life immigrant counterparts.

 Undocumented immigrants and those with Deferred Action for Childhood Arrivals (DACA) deferments are not eligible for many of the coverage options offered through the Patient Protection and Affordable Care Act.
 Coverage for U.S. born individuals is 12 percent, while immigrants with less than five years' residency in the United States have an uninsured rate of nearly 50 percent.